foundriesio/docs/source/reference-manual/boards/am64xx-sk.rst

 Flashing
 --------

-Now, flash the ``lmp-factory-image-am64xx-evm.wic.gz`` retrieved from the previous section to an SD Card.
-This contains the :term:`system image` that the device will boot.
+Flash ``lmp-factory-image-am64xx-evm.wic.gz`` to an SD Card.
+This contains the bootable :term:`system image`.

 .. include:: generic-flashing.rst